 We will now prove Lemma \ref{findcore} through a series of claims.
 In our claims, we will often obtain large sets $R$ and $R'$ with certain structural properties.
-Then, we will pick a vertex $u\in R$ and apply Observation \ref{threepathlarge} and Observation \ref{threepath} to obtain a refined large set $R_0'\subseteq R'$ with even more structural properties.
+Then, we will pick a vertex $u\in R$ and apply Observations \ref{threepath} and \ref{threepathlarge} to obtain a refined large set $R_0'\subseteq R'$ with even more structural properties.

 Now, let us begin the series of claims to find the nice core.

 \begin{claim} One of the following is true: either \begin{enumerate} \item there exist $n - o(n)$ vertices of $U' \setminus V_0'$ each having exactly $s-1$ neighbors in $V_0$ and $n - o(n)$ vertices of $U \setminus V_0$ each having degree exactly $t-1$, or \item the mirrored opposite where there exist $n - o(n)$ vertices of $U \setminus V_0$ each having exactly $s-1$ neighbors in $V_0'$ and $n - o(n)$ vertices of $U' \setminus V_0'$ have degree exactly $t-1$. \end{enumerate} \end{claim}